Instagram, WhatsApp and Facebook are all down – here's what we know so far

 Some users have also reported issues with the company's Oculus virtual reality gaming services.

 We've yet to hear a reason for the outage, but we'll update here when we know more.
-Facebook's communications executive, Andy Stone, has shared an update to say the company is aware of the issues and it's currently working on a fix.
+Facebook's communications executive, Andy Stone, was the first to share an update on Twitter to say the company is aware of the issues and it's currently working on a fix.
+Shortly thereafter, Facebook's official account acknowledged that users were having trouble accessing the company's apps and products:

 We’re aware that some people are having trouble accessing our apps and products.
 We’re working to get things back to normal as quickly as possible, and we apologize for any inconvenience.October 4, 2021